Bitemake/python-proj/README.md

 # Hello, world
 I am just starting to learn the Python programming language.
-He graduated as a system administrator and defended an excellent diploma in information security.
+I received a system administrator diploma and defended it as "excellent" with a topic on information security.
 In my free time, I study innovations in various Linux distributions.
-During my studies, I studied C#, but did not practice for a long time.
-This repository will store the very first projects.
+During my studies, I studied C #, but did not practice for a long time.
+This repository will contain the very first projects written in this language.
+Perhaps in the future, there will be something worthwhile here.